Yathindra Siddaramaiah

 Yathindra Siddaramaiah is a politician from the state of Karnataka.
 He is a member of the Indian National Congress, and served as a MLA from Varuna.
-He is the younger son of current Chief Minister Siddaramaiah.
+He is the younger son of former Chief Minister Siddaramaiah.

+Personal Life

+He is a doctor by profession, having trained as a pathologist.

 Political career

-He is a doctor by profession, having trained as a pathologist.
 He contested the safe seat of Varuna in the 2018 Karnataka Legislative Assembly election, winning comfortably.